DJ LeMahieu Player Props: Yankees vs. White Sox

-On Monday, DJ LeMahieu (.442 on-base percentage in past 10 games, 129 points above season-long percentage) and the New York Yankees play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
-First pitch is at 8:10 PM ET.
+The New York Yankees, including DJ LeMahieu (.429 on-base percentage in past 10 games, 114 points above season-long percentage), take on starter Touki Toussaint and the Chicago White Sox at Guaranteed Rate Field, Tuesday at 8:10 PM ET.

-In his most recent game, he racked up two hits (going 2-for-4 with a double) against the Astros.
+He had a one-hit performance in his previous game (1-for-3) against the White Sox.

 DJ LeMahieu Game Info & Props vs. the White Sox